 What are some of the major policy issues that COA will be dealing with in 2015?

 In general, COA believes that the Medicare system is broken.
 Medicare payment cuts to oncology are unsustainable and dismantling the cancer care delivery system.
 This situation is worsened by the underlying flawed sustainable growth rate (SGR) formula, which is the basis of Medicare reimbursement.
-COA calls for the Congress to repeal the SGR and to carve out oncology — a very unique area of medical care.
+COA calls for the Congress to repeal the SGR and allow community oncology to implement Medicare payment reform.
 COA believes that ensuring the delivery of quality health care is critical in treating cancer patients.
 We also recognize the responsibility of making cancer care as effective and cost-efficient as possible.
-In terms of proactive initiatives, the COA Payment Reform Task Force is working hard on ways of evolving the payment system in concert with the Oncology Medical Home.
-During 2012, COA shared its developing payment reform model with members of Congress and congressional staff.
-During 2013, COA intends to work with the Congress in incorporating this model into plans to fix the SGR-based payment system.
+In terms of proactive initiatives, the COA Payment Reform Task Force has worked hard on ways of evolving the payment system in concert with the Oncology Medical Home.
+During 2013, COA shared its developing payment reform model with members of Congress and congressional staff and this can be seen in the legislation crafted by the Congress to address the SGR and implement alternative payment models.

 COA strongly supports legislation that eliminates prompt payment discounts from the calculation of Average Sales Price (ASP).
 Prompt payment discounts from the manufacturer to the distributor are financing decisions that are not passed on to community cancer clinics.
 However, inclusion of these prompt pay discounts artificially reduces all drug reimbursement rates based on ASP.
 Fixing the prompt payment problem is specific to drug reimbursement and only addresses the tip of the iceberg of problems associated with reimbursement for drugs and essential cancer care services.